Solar Car Project

 The Ardingly Solar Car Team were the first school in Europe to design, build and race a solar-powered vehicle 3,020km from Darwin to Adelaide across Australia in the 2015 Bridgestone World Solar Challenge.

-We have three teams working on the project:
+Three teams worked on the project:

 - The Mechanics Team, responsible for designing and building our car;